 - Examines and approves the company’s transactions involving legally-binding contractual obligations, debts obligations, and guarantees.

 - Approves the appointment and sets the scope of work and compensation for the company’s sub-committees.

 - Sets and approves a written corporate governance policy for the company and review the policy and compliance to the policy regularly, at least annually.

-- Sets a written code of business conduct and monitors that all directors, executives and employees understand business ethical standards of the company.
+- Sets and monitor a written code of business conduct and anti-corruption policy that all directors, executives and employees understand business ethical standards and guideline of the company.

 - Directors’ registrar;